chellejo13/aspect-extractor/README.md

 A sample raw dataset organized as expected by the script is provided in `tests/` as a CSV file (sample_raw_data.csv).
 The file path for it is already coded into `corpus_analysis.py` for testing purposes.

-When running `corpus_analysis.py`, you will first see in the terminal that Stanza is loading in its models for English: tokenize, mwt, pos, lemma, and depparse.
+When running `corpus_analysis.py`, you will first see in the terminal that Stanza is downloading and loading in its models for English: tokenize, mwt, pos, lemma, and depparse.
 Once it's done loading, it should print "Done loading processors!"
 Then, you will be prompted to enter the minimum and maximum age values that you want to process data for in days.
 This is included as an option because you may only be interested in a certain target child age range, or you may want to process data in batches for time's sake (processing a large range can take a while).
 In the test file, the lowest age is 330 days, while the maximum is 3568.
+Choose whatever age range you'd like!

 Once entered, you will see "Processing data for minimum age to maximum age..."
 If there is no data for that age range within the file, you will see "No data found for ages minimum age-maximum age."